Top 10 Best Android Video Downloaders: Benefits, Pros & Cons

 4. NewPipe

-- Only supports a few platforms (YouTube, SoundCloud, etc.)
+- Supports only a handful of platforms (YouTube, SoundCloud, etc.)

 5. 1DM+

 1DM+ (formerly IDM+) is for the power user who wants one app to handle all their downloads, not just videos.
 Its browser is fantastic at detecting video files on a webpage, and its multi-part downloading can result in very fast speeds.
 It even has a built-in torrent client.
-The free version is very capable, but the paid "Plus" version removes ads and is well worth the small one-time cost for what you get.
+The free version is totally capable, but springing for the one-time “Plus” upgrade nukes the ads and, honestly, pays for itself in peace of mind.

 - Excellent built-in browser that auto-detects videos

-- Does not support YouTube downloads due to legal reasons
+- No YouTube downloads due to legal restrictions

 6. YTDLnis

 If you're the kind of person who likes to tinker and have absolute control, YTDLnis is for you.
 Like Seal, it uses yt-dlp as its engine, but it exposes much more of its power to the user.
 You can create custom command templates, use SponsorBlock to automatically skip sponsored segments in videos, and much more.
-It's not as "pick-up-and-play" as Seal, but for tech enthusiasts, its power is unmatched in the FOSS space.
+It isn’t as pick-up-and-play as Seal, I’ll admit, but for power users it’s a tiny monster; in the FOSS world, its muscle is hard to beat.

-- The user interface is more complex and less intuitive than Seal
+- A busier, less intuitive interface than Seal

 7. TubeMate